zgabievi/laravel-promocodes/README.md

 $ composer require zgabievi/promocodes
 ```

-> If you are using Laravel 5.5, then installation is done.
+> If you are using Laravel 5.5 or later, then installation is done.
 Otherwise follow the next steps.

 #### Open `config/app.php` and follow steps below: